jerryxu99/Reddit-clone/README.md

 - change password with a nodemailer + uuid in url that corresponds to a user in Redis
 - batched sql queries using dataloader
 - view all posts with pagination that adds onto previously cached posts
-- upvote and downvote posts once logged in as a user.
+- upvote and downvote posts once logged in as a user
 - create posts with description and timestamp
 - redirects users if they are not authenticated for certain requests
-- only allows users to update/delete their own post and dynamically updates ui accordingly.
+- only allows users to update/delete their own post and dynamically updates ui accordingly
-- server side rendering for landing page.
+- server side rendering for landing page

 ## Known issues
 1. The authentication cookie disappears after refresh.
 This is because the backend and frontend have different domains so the cross-domain cookies will not persist.